 - Medicare Part A Inpatient: The index dataset contains administrative inpatient hospitalization data for Medicare FFS beneficiaries, aged 65-94 on admission, hospitalized from July 1, 2016-June 30, 2017.
 The history dataset includes administrative inpatient hospitalization data on each patient for the 12 months prior to the index admission. - 2.
 Medicare Enrollment Database (EDB): This database contains Medicare beneficiary demographic, benefit/coverage, and vital status information.
 This data source was used to obtain information on several inclusion/exclusion indicators such as Medicare status on admission as well as vital status.
 It was also used to determine hospice enrollment.

-No data collection instrument provided Attachment Del18b1HOP5HWMClaimsDataDictionary01072019.xlsx

-1893: Hospital 30-Day, all-cause, risk-standardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization

-3504: Claims-Only Hospital-Wide (All-Condition, All-Procedure) Risk-Standardized Mortality Measure

-1893: Hospital 30-Day, all-cause, risk-standardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization

-3504: Claims-Only Hospital-Wide (All-Condition, All-Procedure) Risk-Standardized Mortality Measure

-1893: Hospital 30-Day, all-cause, risk-standardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization

-The outcome for this measure is 30-day all-cause mortality.
-We define mortality as death from any cause within 30 days from the date of admission for patients hospitalized with either a principal diagnosis of COPD or a principal diagnosis of respiratory failure with a secondary diagnosis of acute exacerbation of COPD.

-3504: Claims-Only Hospital-Wide (All-Condition, All-Procedure) Risk-Standardized Mortality Measure

-The outcome for this measure is 30-day, all-cause mortality.
+No data collection instrument provided Attachment Del18b1HOP5HWMClaimsDataDictionary01072019.xlsx Level #1893 Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Chronic Obstructive Pulmonary Disease (COPD) Hospitalization Facility #3504 Claims-Only Hospital-Wide (All-Condition, All-Procedure) Risk-Standardized Mortality Measure Facility Setting #1893 Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Chronic Obstructive Pulmonary Disease (COPD) Hospitalization Inpatient/Hospital #3504 Claims-Only Hospital-Wide (All-Condition, All-Procedure) Risk-Standardized Mortality Measure Inpatient/Hospital Numerator Statement #1893 Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Chronic Obstructive Pulmonary Disease (COPD) Hospitalization The outcome for this measure is 30-day all-cause mortality.
+We define mortality as death from any cause within 30 days from the date of admission for patients hospitalized with either a principal diagnosis of COPD or a principal diagnosis of respiratory failure with a secondary diagnosis of acute exacerbation of COPD. #3504 Claims-Only Hospital-Wide (All-Condition, All-Procedure) Risk-Standardized Mortality Measure The outcome for this measure is 30-day, all-cause mortality.
 Mortality is defined as death from any cause, either during or after admission, within 30 days of the index admission date.

-1893: Hospital 30-Day, all-cause, risk-standardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization

-The measure counts all deaths (including in-hospital deaths) for any cause within 30 days of the date of the index COPD admission.
-Identifying deaths in the FFS measure

-As currently reported, we identify deaths for FFS Medicare patients 65 years and older in the Medicare Enrollment Database (EDB) and for VA patients in the VA data.

-3504: Claims-Only Hospital-Wide (All-Condition, All-Procedure) Risk-Standardized Mortality Measure

-The measure outcome is death from any cause within 30 days of the admission date of the index admission, for Medicare FFS patients identified using the Medicare Enrollment Database (EDB).
+Numerator Details #1893 Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Chronic Obstructive Pulmonary Disease (COPD) Hospitalization The measure counts all deaths (including in-hospital deaths) for any cause within 30 days of the date of the index COPD admission.
+Identifying deaths in the FFS measure As currently reported, we identify deaths for FFS Medicare patients 65 years and older in the Medicare Enrollment Database (EDB) and for VA patients in the VA data. #3504 Claims-Only Hospital-Wide (All-Condition, All-Procedure) Risk-Standardized Mortality Measure The measure outcome is death from any cause within 30 days of the admission date of the index admission, for Medicare FFS patients identified using the Medicare Enrollment Database (EDB).
 The numerator is a binary variable (1=yes/0=no) that indicates whether the patient died within 30 days of the index admission date.

-1893: Hospital 30-Day, all-cause, risk-standardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization

-This claims-based measure is used for a cohort of patients aged 65 years or older.
+Denominator Statement #1893 Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Chronic Obstructive Pulmonary Disease (COPD) Hospitalization This claims-based measure is used for a cohort of patients aged 65 years or older.
 The cohort includes admissions for patients aged 65 years and older discharged from the hospital with a principal discharge diagnosis of COPD and with a complete claims history for the 12 months prior to admission.
 The measure is publicly reported by CMS for those patients 65 years and older who are Medicare FFS or VA beneficiaries admitted to non-federal or VA hospitals, respectively.
+Additional details are provided in S.7 Denominator Details.